-The Spay/Neuter Clinic is a City-operated facility which provides dog and cat sterilization services.
+The Spay/Neuter Clinic is a City-operated facility which provides dog and cat sterilization and microchipping services.
 Spaying or neutering pets reduces the number of unwanted domesticated animals and the cost of animal control.
 The Clinic is a revenue neutral service, meaning that fees are set to recover the cost of services without generating a loss or a profit.
 Fees for service are approved by City Council as necessary to maintain that objective.

 For more information on the Clinic, please call 613-798-8970 during business hours.